fuzzyBSc/systemdesign/README.md

 engineering tool.

-This tool is intended to demonstrate basic systems engineering techniques suitable for orchestrating the design of large involving multiple teams.
+This tool is intended to demonstrate basic systems engineering techniques suitable for orchestrating the design of large systems involving multiple teams.

 Key concepts include:
 - Physical breakdown of a system onto Items and Interfaces